Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 We visually explain the **reflected clicking order** in the mirror images below.
 Note that the clicking order here depends on the clicking order from when the original set was calibrated.

 - **The 1^st^ point which is the origin in the mirror view is the reflected version of the 1^st^ point clicked in the original view.**
--

  ![q1](https://user-images.githubusercontent.com/65610334/213103299-0d84a03f-df85-4905-ae81-a4593c1b468b.png)

 - **The 2^nd^ point in the mirror view is the reflected version of the 2^nd^ point clicked in the original view.**
--

 ![q2](https://user-images.githubusercontent.com/65610334/213103667-cbc71cc0-1f07-4626-9380-795f8a7eef3b.png)

 - **The 3^rd^ point in the mirror view is the reflected version of the 3^rd^ point clicked in the original view.**
--

  ![q3](https://user-images.githubusercontent.com/65610334/213103941-cbd1bdbd-d32e-4bcb-8b93-3dfaaf59e7f0.png)

 - **The 4^th^ point in the mirror view is the reflected version of the 4^th^ point clicked in the original view.**
--

  ![q4](https://user-images.githubusercontent.com/65610334/213104939-e41129f9-e726-4329-b810-3d7503ce9821.png)

-The planar boundary of the **calibration grid** is then shown below.
+- After the fourth click, the planar boundary of the **calibration grid** is then shown in a separate figure.

 ![BBIMAGES](https://user-images.githubusercontent.com/65610334/212285450-3e0ecadc-eb91-4ae3-a029-32efa048535f.jpg)

 - After marking the four extreme corners, the toolbox prompts for the dimensions of the squares on the chessboard pattern.
 Here, you enter the values measured earlier.
--
+This is only done for the first image in the calibration set.

 ![c3](https://user-images.githubusercontent.com/65610334/213192408-17ee514f-5aba-438a-b2fb-a141242d8d5b.jpg)

 - The tooblox first guesses the corner locations, and then refines them to subpixel accuracy.
--

 ![casaasaa](https://user-images.githubusercontent.com/65610334/212286733-16bbf630-b0c9-4b64-ad22-22fe9e80503e.jpg)

 ![extracted acdcc](https://user-images.githubusercontent.com/65610334/212286285-18da988a-4855-4b63-885e-e1035fa1f071.jpg)